catch-img

 Harassment for pregnancy, childbirth, childcare leave, etc. is harassment of those who have become pregnant or given birth, or those who use childcare leave, nursing care leave, etc.

 Words or actions from supervisors or co-workers can make it difficult to work or take leave.
+For example:

 • When you tell your supervisor that you want to take maternity leave, you are told, "If you take the leave, I will ask you to quit".